NotCleo/GDS-to-RTL/README.md

 ## (IV) What the puzzle turned out to be

-- An "11x11 Star Battle (Two Not Touch) Validator".
+- An "11x11 Star Battle (Two Not Touch) Validator". (pass in a solved puzzle and it tells you if it is right)
 - Two stars per row, per column and per region, no two touching.
 - Exactly one grid works.
 - Drive in a solved 11x11 Two Not Touch Puzzle grid serially and the chip prints: